Main Content

 Opening Dynamics

-If opening dynamics are modeled, a lag is introduced to the flow response to the modeled control pressure. pcontrol becomes the dynamic control pressure, pdyn; otherwise, pcontrol is the steady-state pressure.
-The instantaneous change in dynamic control pressure is calculated based on the Opening time constant, τ:
+If you select Opening dynamics, the block introduces a lag to the flow response to the modeled control pressure. pcontrol becomes the dynamic control pressure, pdyn.
+The instantaneous change in dynamic control pressure depends on the Opening time constant parameter, τ,

 p˙dyn=pcontrolpdynτ.